Delve.ai

 Examples of Market Segmentation

-Many brands and organizations use market segmentation in their day to day marketing strategies.
+Many brands and organizations use marketing segmentation in their day to day marketing strategies.
 Some prime examples include Ikea, Apple, and Netflix.

 Demographic Segmentation: Ikea